Prosumma/CoreDataQueryInterface/README.md

 ## Immutability and Reuse

-The chainable query methods (`filter`, `order`, `context`, etc.) return an instance of `struct Query<E>`.
+The chainable query methods (`filter`, `order`, `context`, etc.) return an instance of `struct EntityQuery<E>`.
 Because it's a struct, each invocation of one of these methods returns a _copy_ of the state of the previous one, without altering the previous one at all.
 This means that queries can be built up partially in a myriad of ways:

     let employeeQuery = Query.from(Employee)
     let highSalaryEmployeeQuery = employeeQuery.filter("salary > 80000")